 With mild disease, such as patches on the scalp, knees, elbows, hands and feet, topical treatments are sufficient to manage the plaques.
 Moderate to severe disease usually involves a combination of treatments: topical, phototherapy, and systemic medications.

 Topical treatments, medications applied to the skin, are the first line of defense in treating psoriasis.
 They slow down, or normalize, excessive skin cell reproduction and reduce inflammation.
-Some are available over the counter (OTC); others require a prescription.
+Some are available over the counter (OTC) while others require a prescription.

 There are two active ingredients in OTC preparations which are approved by the FDA for the treatment of psoriasis: salicylic acid and coal tar.
-Salicyclic acid is a peeling agent, causing the outer layers of skin to shed.
+Salicyclic acid is a keratolytic, an agent that is applied on the skin to soften the keratin.
+Keratolytics loosen and assist exfoliation of the skin cell causing the outer layers of skin to shed.
 It softens and removes psoriasis scales.
 It can cause irritation if left in contact with the skin for too long.
-It can cause temporary hair loss.

 There are other products that contain substances such as aloe vera, jojoba, zinc pyrithione, and capsaicin, which are used to moisturize, soothe, remove scale or relieve itching.
 The effectiveness of these agents is not known.
 They can cause side effects or allergic reactions.
 If irritation occurs, discontinue use.